 - Get good sleep.
-Healthy sleep hygiene – not too little, not too much, and good quality—is easier said than done for many people, but some simple strategies can help:
+Healthy sleep patterns—not too little nor too much, as well as ensuring good quality—is easier said than done for many people, but here are some simple strategies that can help.

-Stress can lead to negativity and anxiety, which are bad enough.
-When stress is chronic, it also puts extra strain on your kidneys by flooding your blood with hormones intended to help you survive in brief moments of danger.
+Stress can lead to negativity and anxiety, which are both hard enough emotions on their own.
+When stress becomes chronic, it also puts extra strain on your kidneys by flooding your blood with hormones intended to help you survive in brief moments of danger.
 Stress also causes high blood pressure, frequently leads to heart disease, and can accelerate renal failure.
 Reducing your stress-related tension is both healing and protective.
-Here are some ways to do that.

 - Relax.
 How?
 By doing whatever safely works for you.
-Meditate, journal, listen to music, curl up or play with your pet, walk in nature, dance, take a class, paint, sculpt, or knit.
-Watch a movie, write a poem, play an instrument.
-Volunteer.
+Some great options include meditation, journaling, listening to music, spending time with a pet, walking in nature, volunteering, dancing, taking a class, painting, sculpting, knitting, watching a movie, writing a poem, or playing an instrument.

 - Express your emotions.
-Speak, write, and otherwise share your feelings, whatever they may be, in productive ways, without judging yourself.
-Talk with friends, family, a support group, a therapist.
-Holding your feelings inside can lead to depression, hypertension, and a host of stress-related conditions.
+Speak, write, and otherwise share your feelings—whatever they may be—in productive ways and without judging yourself.
+Talk with friends, family, a support group, and/or a therapist.
+Holding your feelings inside can lead to depression, hypertension, and a variety of stress-related conditions.

 - Be positive.
-This doesn’t mean ‘be unrealistic’.
-Being positive means facing challenges head-on but, instead of focusing your thoughts and energy on the unpleasant aspects and any possible negative outcomes, you focus on the positive steps you’re taking and can take going forward to achieve positive outcomes.
+This doesn’t mean “be unrealistic.”
+Being positive means facing challenges head-on.
+Instead of focusing your thoughts and energy on unpleasant aspects and possible negative outcomes, focus on the positive steps you’re taking—and can take moving forward—to achieve positive results.

-- Take stock of things you’re grateful for.
-Despite the health challenge you’re experiencing, there are likely still aspects of your life – people, animals, items, activities, etc. – that bring you joy and comfort.
+- Take stock of what you’re grateful for.
+Despite the health challenge you’re experiencing, there are likely still aspects of your life, from people and pets to items and activities, that bring you joy and comfort.
 Studies show that gratitude can reduce pain and boost your immune system.